GLOBAL MARKETS-Equity indexes up on Apple, Ukraine tempers rise

 Fears of escalating conflict between Ukrainian troops and pro-Russian rebels in eastern Ukraine have risen since Russia annexed Ukraine's Crimea region last month, and armed protesters in eastern Ukraine have captured several towns.

+"Ukraine is a lit stick of dynamite," said Todd Schoenberger, managing partner at LandColt Capital in New York.
+"All those geopolitical concerns warrant instability and higher commodity prices, and both of those are things Wall Street hates."

 The concerns were partially responsible for a quick turnaround in U.S. stocks after a sharp rally at the opening.
-Facebook and Apple posted their results after Wednesday's market close, and Apple's announcement of a large stock buyback and a stock split motivated buyers.
+Facebook and Apple posted their results after Wednesday's market close, and Apple's announcement of a large stock buyback and a stock split motivated buyers to jump into the most valuable U.S. company.

-Shares of Facebook and General Motors were down modestly on Thursday after initial gains following results, while bellwethers Caterpillar and Aetna remained higher after better-than-expected results.
+Shares of Facebook were still up modestly on Thursday, while bellwethers Caterpillar, General Motors and Aetna also rose after results.

-U.S. Treasuries prices traded slightly lower after data showing stronger-than-expected U.S. durable goods orders reduced safe-haven bids, but the concerns over Ukraine erased much of the losses.
-The 10-year Treasury note last traded flat to yield 2.69 percent.

-European stock markets rebounded from earlier weakness, stemming from the Ukraine tensions, on signs of a resurgence in corporate takeover activity.
-The pan-European FTSEurofirst 300 index, which hit a near 6-year high of 1,355.29 points this month, closed up 0.3 percent at 1,343.27 points.
+European stock markets rebounded from earlier weakness stemming from the Ukraine tensions on signs of a resurgence in corporate takeover activity.
+The pan-European FTSEurofirst 300 index, which hit a near 6-year high of 1,355.29 points earlier this month, closed up 0.3 percent at 1,343.27 points.

 "The merger and acquisition activity we have been seeing is supportive and confirms our view that there is more value left in the European equity market," said Andrew Arbuthnott, head of European large cap equity at Pioneer Investments.

-(Reporting by Sam Forgione; additional reporting by Marc Jones and Sudip Kar-Gupta in London and Ryan Vlastelica and Gertrude Chavez-Dreyfuss in New York; Editing by Dan Grebler, Chizu Nomiyama and Nick Zieminski)
+(Reporting by Sam Forgione; additional reporting by Marc Jones and Sudip Kar-Gupta in London and Ryan Vlastelica in New York; Editing by Dan Grebler and Chizu Nomiyama)

 * Analysts expect rise in U.S. crude stockpiles (Updates prices)